Variation of constants formulae for forward and backward stochastic Volterra integral equations: Introduction

-This paper is organized as follows.
+We summarize the contributions of this paper. \begin{itemize} \item We introduce novel kinds of products for adapted $L^2$-processes and show their fundamental properties. \item We introduce and study the corresponding resolvents, which play crucial roles for solving SVIEs and BSVIEs. \item We prove variation of constants formulae for SVIEs and BSVIEs, which provide explicit expressions of the Wiener--It\^{o} chaos expansions of the solutions. \item We provide useful sufficient conditions for the existence of the resolvent with respect to the $\star$-product. \end{itemize} This paper is organized as follows.
 In \cref{section_Pre}, we recall the Wiener--It\^{o} chaos expansion and introduce the notion of deterministic Volterra kernels, which play fundamental roles in our study. \cref{section_SVIE} is concerned with linear SVIEs.
 In \cref{subsection_star} and \cref{subsection_ast}, we introduce the notion of the $\star$- and the $\ast$-products, respectively.
 Resolvents with respect to these products are studied in \cref{subsection_res}.
 Then, in \cref{subsection_fVCF}, we show the variation of constants formula for (generalized) SVIEs, together with an application to the fractional Black--Scholes SDE. \cref{section_BSVIE} is concerned with linear BSVIEs.
 Introducing the notions of the backward $\star$- and the backward $\ast$-products in \cref{subsection_bstar} and \cref{subsection_bast}, respectively, we show in \cref{subsection_bVCF} the variation of constants formula for (generalized) BSVIEs.
 Also, we show the duality principle between SVIEs and BSVIEs in the general framework.
 Lastly, in \cref{section_exist}, we study the existence of the resolvent with respect to the $\star$-product.